Continental USA Orders Ship FREE!

 Another almost legendary feature of high quality AKG headphones that has not been changed is the gimbal suspension.
 It automatically ensures the optimum position of the earpad against the auricle.
 On the K 141 Studio and K 240 Studio, the suspension is inside the earcup while on the K 171 Studio and K 271 MK II, the gimbal case is mounted externally, on top of the speaker shell.

 A replaceable cable is an important feature, too.
-Different applications require different cables in different lengths, extra-rugged materials, or coiled versions.
-Responding to the demands of professional users, AKG fitted the new Studio Series headphones with plug-in cables.
+Different applications require different cables in different lengths, extra-super durable materials, or coiled versions.
+Responding to the demands of professional you , AKG fitted the new Studio Series headphones with plug-in cables.
 The cables are terminated in a high quality miniaturized XLR connector that has been a studio standard for many years.
 This makes replacing cables child's play.
 AKG offers a choice of original cables in various configurations and lengths as optional accessories.

 Old and New Dreams